Treatment and support for frontotemporal dementia

 It may also be easier for a carer to accept other changes in the person’s behaviour, if they are harmless.
 For example, if a person wants a fixed routine or to obsess over an activity (such as doing jigsaws or listening to music), it may be best to let them do so.

 However, some behaviours, such as over-eating and drinking too much alcohol, can lead to greater problems.
 Be aware of how much alcohol the person is drinking.
-If they are over-eating, it can help to only offer food at mealtimes and in suitable portions, and to swap unhealthy food for healthier options.
+If they are over-eating, it can help to only offer food at mealtimes, keep to regular portions, and limit access to unhealthy snacks, if these are being eaten excessively.

 Certain changes in behaviour, such as restlessness, agitation or aggression, may be a sign that the person is in distress.
 The reason for this could be:

 These activities are often the most effective way of helping a person with FTD to maintain a good quality of life.
-It is important to try this before considering any drug treatments, such as antipsychotics.
+It is important to try this before considering treatments with medicines.

-A therapist can also help a person’s carer find new ways of listening and talking – for example, using simpler and shorter sentences.
+Speech and language therapy can also help a person’s partner or carer to find more effective ways of listening and speaking.
+For example, this may be using simpler and shorter sentences.